Shane Carle: Colorado Rockies

-Second stint with Pirates
+Pittsburgh Pirates (second stint)

 On January 4, 2018, Carle was claimed off waivers by the Pittsburgh Pirates.
 He was designated for assignment on January 14, 2018.

 Atlanta Braves

 On January 16, 2018, the Pirates traded Carle to the Atlanta Braves for a player to be named later or cash considerations.
 Carle made the Opening Day roster, and began the season in Atlanta's bullpen.
 He claimed his first major league victory on April 3, 2018, pitching 3 1/3 innings in relief of Julio Teherán.
 Carle made the Braves' Opening Day roster for a second time in 2019.
 While pitching against the Philadelphia Phillies on March 30, 2019, Carle hit Rhys Hoskins with a pitch, after the previous batter, Bryce Harper, had hit a home run.
 Home plate umpire Rob Drake promptly ejected Carle from the game.
 On July 24, 2019, Carle was designated for assignment.

 Texas Rangers

 On July 25, 2019, Carle was traded to the Texas Rangers in exchange for cash considerations.
 On August 23, Carle was designated for assignment.
 He was outrighted to the Triple-A Nashville Sounds, where he finished the year.
 Carle did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Carle was released by the Rangers organization on June 1, 2020.